 And for an added pop and to make your pin more descriptive, add text to your image.

-Finally, to really promote and market your content, remember to incorporate SEO-friendly keywords in your description and be as concise as possible.
+Finally, to really promote and market your content, remember to incorporate SEO-friendly keywords in your description and be as concise as possible (think of it as Pinterest SEO).
 It’s been shown that pins with descriptions of 200 characters are the most repinnable.
 It also doesn’t hurt to add relevant hashtags to your pin’s descriptions.

 3. Pin at the right time